voxpupuli/onceover/README.md

     In this section we can add functions that we want to mock when running spec tests.

-    Each function takes the `return` arguments, e.g.
+    Each function takes the `returns` arguments, e.g.

     ```yaml
     functions: